shashank-cr07/KYC-using-ipfs-and-blockchain/README.md

 When the chrome opens for verification of valid pan from govt database just logout and do not click anything on chrom when it opens on its own.

 #### Navigate to Main_folder/blockchain-storage
+## Run on seperate terminals

-## 1. Running the blockchain (Very important):
+### 1. Running the blockchain (Very important):
 ```bash
 npx hardhat node
 ```
-## 2. Running the main uploading pan card website:
+### 2. Running the main uploading pan card website:
 ```bash
 streamlit run pancarad_model4.py
 ```
-## 3. Running the bank verification of kycs using contract address website:
+### 3. Running the bank verification of kycs using contract address website:
 ```bash
 streamlit run bank2.py
 ```
-## 4. Running the ipfs check to retrive pan card image for law enforcement:
+### 4. Running the ipfs check to retrive pan card image for law enforcement:
 ```bash
 streamlit run IPFS.py
 ```